 That firepower propelled Tizzard past £2,000,000 in prize-money in Britain for the first time last season, more than £500,000 more than yard had accumulated the previous season when he had smashed all of his previous win and prize-money records.
 You would even have made a near £9 profit if you had put £1 on every runner from the yard in 2016-17.

 Despite this, the feeling is Tizzard, ably supported by his ex-jockey son Joe, is only just getting started.
 The influx of talent from owner Alan Potts has opened up even more opportunities for the yard, while Thistlecrack’s brilliant novice season was cut short by injury.

 Cue Card, the winner of eight Grade 1s to date, returns for more this season while the likes of Finian’s Oscar and Fox Norton have got jumps fans salivating about what might be in store over the winter and spring months.

 And it is not just top-quality horses the Tizzards are associated with.
 The likes of Coral ambassador Tom Scudamore, Paddy Brennan and Cheltenham Gold Cup-winning riders Robbie Power and Bryan Cooper will be getting the leg up as the season continues.
 Also keep an eye out for when conditional champion Harry Cobden rides for the yard.

 An upgrading of facilities has also taken place at Tizzard’s Venn Farm in Dorset over the last couple of years with a new barn built up on the hill, offering better ventilation and comfort for his equine superstars than the converted cow sheds where they had previously been housed.

-In Colin Tizzard, the Coral Champions Club have a trainer with a proven track record of success and who is poised to take the next leap into the big time over the coming seasons.
+In Colin Tizzard, the Coral Champions Club have a trainer with a proven track record of success and who is ambitious and driven on to greater success by the hungry team around him.